-Unfunded commitments for private equity/partnerships totaled approximately \$5,625 and \$6,078 at December 31, 2022 and 2021, respectively.
+Unfunded commitments for private equity/partnerships totaled approximately \$6,105 and \$5,625 at December 31, 2023 and 2022, respectively.

 - (A) This category includes investments in emerging market debt, US high yield debt and money market instruments.
-Investments in this category are open-ended in duration but can be redeemed for liquidity, rebalancing or other needs of Christel House. - (B) This category includes multiple real assets including a diversified open-end real estate fund, master limited partnership (MLP) and investments in liquid and illiquid commodity markets focused on energy, metals and agriculture.
-Investments in this category are open-ended in duration but can be redeemed for liquidity, rebalancing or other needs of Christel House. - (C) This category includes limited partnership structured investments ranging from short-term bridge loans, floating rate senior debt loans, private equity buyout, secondary private equity funds, private credit/distressed funds and fund-of-funds.
+Investments in this category are open-ended in duration and can be redeemed for liquidity, rebalancing or other needs of Christel House. - (B) This category includes multiple real assets including a diversified open-end real estate fund, master limited partnership (MLP) and investments in liquid and illiquid commodity markets focused on energy, metals and agriculture.
+Investments in this category are open-ended in duration and can be redeemed for liquidity, rebalancing or other needs of Christel House. - (C) This category includes limited partnership structured investments ranging from short- term bridge loans, floating rate senior debt loans, real-estate, private equity buyout, secondary private equity funds, private credit/distressed funds and fund-of-funds.
 These investments typically have a life of 10 to 12 years and cannot be redeemed.
-Distributions from each fund will be made as the underlying investments in the funds are liquidated or debts are repaid. - (D) This category includes investments in hedge funds and fund of funds that use long and short positions, leverage, variable levels of net exposure, investments in illiquid private placements that are not readily marketable and use of derivative instruments within all asset classes.
+Distributions from each fund will be made as the underlying investments in the funds are liquidated or debts are repaid.

+- (D) This category includes investments in hedge funds and fund of funds that use long and short positions, leverage, variable levels of net exposure, investments in illiquid private placements that are not readily marketable and use of derivative instruments within all asset classes.
 These funds invest in securities traded on domestic, foreign and over-the-counter exchanges as well as securities for which there is no public market.
-Investments in this category are open-ended in duration but can be redeemed for liquidity, rebalancing or other needs of Christel House.
+Investments in this category are open-ended in duration but can be redeemed for liquidity, rebalancing or other needs of Christel House. - (E) This category includes limited liability companies or revocable trusts that invest in international developed and emerging markets.
+Investments in this category are open-ended in duration and can be redeemed for liquidity, rebalancing, or other needs of Christel House.

-Note 3: Endowment
+Note 3.
+Endowment